JackMarshallHD/JackMarshallHD/README.md

 # Hello there!
 Welcome to my GitHub page.

-My name is Jack Marshall, and I work in the games industry.
+My name is Jack Marshall, and I work in the games industry as a Technical Writer and Project Specialist at Boneloaf.
 I currently reside in the vibrant coastal city of Brighton, UK.

 I have been working in games for a long time, and I have overseen the successful completion of numerous complex games and industry projects.
 In my spare time I also run [@tofu-testing](https://www.tofu-testing.com) carrying out production and testing for amazing indie games.